MongoEngine/mongoengine/docs/guide/defining-documents.rst

     indexes exist in MongoDB each time a command is run.
 This can be disabled in systems where indexes are managed separately.
 Disabling this will improve performance.

-:attr:`index_drop_dups` (Optional)
-    Set the default value for if an index should drop duplicates Since MongoDB 3.0 drop_dups is not supported anymore.
-Raises a Warning and has no effect

 Compound Indexes and Indexing sub documents